Historic Eastside and Downtown Santa Fe

 Bounded from the state capitol complex to the St. Vincent Hospital, the South Capitol area is quite simply named as such because it is located south of the Capitol building.
 This area was heavily influenced by tastes and styles brought to Santa Fe via the railroad.
 The result is a cultural masterpiece of a town.

 The property value continues to rise in this area, the community involvement is strong, and the schools are quality.
 Of course, true to the historic Eastside and downtown area of Santa Fe, there is a Mecca of galleries, shops and great restaurants.
-Back Street Bistro, Santa Fe Baking Company and Vinaigrette are some of the hometown favorites.
+Back Street Bistro and Vinaigrette are some of the hometown favorites.

 Four museums.
 One very popular café.
 Unique Shopping.
 An extensive collection of Santa Fe's art and culture.
 Museum Hill is an area in Santa Fe that brings its fascinating museums together - all in one place.